happybono/SonataSmooth/README.md

 When the user clicks **Calibrate**, the handler reads all numeric items from `listBox1`, parses the kernel size from a combo box, computes binomial weights, and sets up a progress reporter for the UI.

 #### Principle
 Prepare raw data and parameters before any heavy computation.
-Converting inputs to a simple `double[]`, determining the kernel "radius" **w**, and generating the binomial weight array ensure that the parallel filtering step has everything it needs.
+Converting inputs to a simple `double[]`, determining the kernel "radius" **w**, and generating the binomial weight array ensures the parallel filtering step has everything it needs.

 #### Code Implementation
 ```csharp